Electrical & Electronics — Canada

 Certification Introduction

 For electrical and electronic products entering the Canadian market, mandatory safety certification is a statutory market access requirement.
-This certification system is uniformly managed by the Standards Council of Canada (SCC).
-Only SCC-accredited bodies are allowed to issue compliance certifications, and common accredited marks include CSA, cCSAus, cUL, cETL, etc. Products without valid compliance certification cannot be legally sold or installed, and will be rejected during terminal installation acceptance even if they are cleared by customs.
+This certification system is uniformly managed by the Standards Council of Canada (SCC), and only SCC-accredited bodies are eligible to issue compliance certifications.
+Common accredited marks include CSA, cCSAus, cUL, cETL, etc. Products without valid compliance certification cannot be legally sold or installed, and will be rejected during final installation acceptance even if they are cleared by customs.

 Laws and Regulations